AICQD-Technologies-LLC/.github/profile/README.md

 At AICQD Technologies, we are committed to leveraging machine learning techniques to drive innovation for the public health sector.
-Our solutions are designed to tailor to the individual.
+Our solutions are designed with the individual in mind.